TediusTimmy/SoundEngine/README.md

 | `V`x`;`    | Set the volume to a preset.
 The semicolon is optional, and allows, for instance, having a rest after setting the volume to piano, or playing an F after setting the volume to forte. |
 | `I`x       | Set the current instrument.
 See table below. |

-Note: the comma `,` of QB64 is not implemented.
 | Modifier | Description |
 |----------|-------------|
 | `#` or `+` | Make the preceding note sharp.
 Each sharp will move a semitone up.
 It is an error to sharp O8 B. |